image-source-control/image-source-control/readme.txt

 * adds an extra field (custom field) to mediathek to include the image source into
 * lets you mark an image as your own
 * lists images with missing sources
-* shortcode to include the sources in content fields
+* shortcode to list the sources in content fields
+* shortcode to list all images in the blog as a paginated list
 * function to include sources of a post in templates

 **Localization**

 English, German

+**Instructions**

+Find instructions under *Other Notes* or at the <a href="http://webgilde.com/en/image-source-control/image-source-control-manual/">image source control website</a>.

 == Installation ==